tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - TCP, HTTP, HTTPS, HTTP with string matching
 - Healthy or Unhealthy
 - Endpoint, CloudWatch Alarm, Checks of Checks (calculated health)

+### Route 53 - Interoperability

+- Route 53 can be used as Domain Registrar and Domain Hosting
+- Route 53 can do Both, or either one

+## SDLC AUTOMATION